ibm-cloud-docs/cloud-native/topic-configuration.md

 ```
 {:screen}

-  There is a minor difference between these two examples.
+  A minor difference exists between these two examples.
 In the first example and the sample `values.yaml` file, a human added quotation marks.
 Quotation marks aren't required for strings in YAML.
 When Helm renders the template, the quotation marks are left out.
   {: note}

 ### ConfigMap